hark130/Baron_Builder/README.md

 		* AKA Don't 'hard code' directories
 		* Make Baron_Builder pass in the necessary directories (e.g., Archive, Backup, Working)
 		* This design will facilitate easy relocation of files in the future
-* Consider a [new approach](https://stackoverflow.com/questions/25738523/how-to-update-one-file-inside-zip-file-using-python) to modifying an existing save game